 It was now 10 after midnight.

-Then I saw him, behind the closing gate of the pier, talking closely to the cute platinum/bleach blonde with the tremendous confidence and tremendous ta-ta’s.
+Then I saw him, behind the closing gate of the pier, talking closely to the cute platinum/bleach blonde with the tremendous confidence and tremendous boobs.
 She had her hand on his arm.
 OH.NO.
-I felt the apple wine reintroduce itself to my esophagus..
+I felt the apple wine start to creep up my esophagus.

 Keep checking back for Part 8, coming soon!